paperclip-ui/legacy-paperclip/README.md

 - Just covers presentational components.
 - Real-time previews in VS Code (more code editors to come).
 - Super fast, even for large codebases.
 - Templates compile to plain, strongly typed code.
-No library necessary!
 - Works with Webpack.

 ## What does a template look like?